António de Oliveira Salazar: Formation of the Estado Novo

 Salazar based his political philosophy on a close interpretation of the Catholic social doctrine, much like the contemporary regime of Engelbert Dollfuss in Austria.
 The economic system, known as corporatism, was alleged to be based on similar interpretations of the papal encyclicals Rerum novarum (Leo XIII, 1891) and Quadragesimo anno (Pius XI, 1931), which were meant to prevent class struggle and transform economic concerns secondary to social values.
 Rerum novarum argued that labor associations were part of the natural order, like the family.
-The right of men to organise into trade unions and to engage in collective bargaining, was thus inherent and could not be denied by employers or the state.
+The right of men to organise into trade unions and to engage in collective bargaining was thus inherent and could not be denied by employers or the state.
 Quadragesimo anno provided the blueprint for the erection of the corporatist system.
-But the practice was that stability of the regime was maintained by suppressing human rights and liberties.
+But in practice the regime's stability was maintained by suppressing political dissent.

 A new constitution was drafted by a group of lawyers, businessmen, clerics and university professors, with Salazar the leading spirit and Marcelo Caetano also playing a major role.
 The constitution created the Estado Novo ("New State"), in theory a corporatist state representing interest groups rather than individuals.
 He wanted a system in which the people would be represented through corporations, rather than through political parties, and where national interest was given priority over sectional claims.
 Salazar thought that the party system had failed irrevocably in Portugal.